dotnet/AspNetCore.Docs/aspnetcore/tutorials/grpc/grpc-start.md

 Add the following packages to the gRPC client project:

-* [Grpc.Core](https://www.nuget.org/packages/Grpc.Core), which contains the C# API for the C-core client.
+* [Grpc.Net.Client](https://www.nuget.org/packages/Grpc.Net.Client), which contains the .NET Core client.
 * [Google.Protobuf](https://www.nuget.org/packages/Google.Protobuf/), which contains protobuf message APIs for C#.
 * [Grpc.Tools](https://www.nuget.org/packages/Grpc.Tools/), which contains C# tooling support for protobuf files.
 The tooling package isn't required at runtime, so the dependency is marked with `PrivateAssets="All"`.